 I’ve never been to any of these places, but their imagery is firmly implanted in my brain.
 I am certain though that one day I will visit the great tea-growing regions of the world, and there I will enhance and embrace all those old (and new) similes.

 Interestingly though, my path towards this larger journey began this past September right here in North America – I kid you not.
 Way down in a little corner of South Carolina – spread over about 260 acres – is a snippet of what transpires in those other faraway lands.
-Here, about 40 minutes south of Charleston, is the home of American Classic Tea.
+Here, about 40 minutes south of Charleston, is the home of American Classic Tea at the Charleston Tea Plantation.

-We toured the garden as a group from this past series of STI courses, which were being held in Charleston.
+We toured the garden as a group from this past series of Specialty Tea Institute courses, which were being held in Charleston.
 One of the first things I noticed was how flat the plantation was.
 It spread out horizontally over vast cultivated cubes, all pruned to the optimum height.
 Different varietals planted side-by-side, enabling top blends to start right at the picking level.

 The lushness of the plantation was also striking.
 The bushes were dense and healthy.
 No chemical sprays are used at the garden and this was clearly evident in the incredible number of insects that call the garden their home.
 Spiders almost the size of my palm had spun huge traps on trees rimming the cubes.
 You could actually detect tea aromas wafting off the camellia bushes.
 It was fresh and entirely familiar.